alyssa-tsh/DE_GT_THA_CareerCoach4.0/README.md

 - YES --> BLK 28 JALAN BAHAGIA
 - YES --> BLK 111A SAINT MICHAEL BUS TERMINAL
 - YES --> BLK 429, 438-441 CHOA CHU KANG AVENUE 4 (DIRECTLY COPY & PASTE AN ENTIRE ENTRY)

+## A demo video of how the different features work can also be found in the zip folder in my submission